How to choose the right travel insurance for your family?

 Get this on the first item of your vacay checklist, so your trip will be more yay than nay

 With the school holidays coming up, it’s the best time to travel with your family.
-While you must pack the right clothes, snacks and blankets, it is also paramount that you choose the best travel insurance for your family, especially with the global pandemic still ongoing.
+While you must pack the right clothes, snacks and blankets, it is also paramount that you choose the right travel insurance for your family, especially with the global pandemic still ongoing.

 Before you get into deciding on anything, read this article to find out why you should get travel insurance (if you didn’t know already), the documents you’ll need and the factors that come into play when choosing travel insurance.